mrayson/suntans_tutorial/README.md

 NETCDF4HOME=/usr
 ```

+ - Note to find parmetis type `locate parmetislib.h` and put that folder name in your `Makefile.in`
  - Compile the code by typing: `make`

 This creates an executable file called `sun`.
 You can try running it by typing: `./sun`